Schur properties of randomly perturbed sets

 Next we handle the case $x \in A_s$ (the case $y \in A_s$ is symmetric).
-There are $s$ choices for $x$ and $n$ choices for $y$.
+There are at most $s$ choices for $x$ and at most $n$ choices for $y$.
 Once this pair is fixed, there are again only a constant number of choices for $z$ and $w$.
-Moreover, by part (b), we must have $y, z, w \in P$.
-Hence, taking a union bound over all possible such configurations, the probability that one appears is $snp^3 = o(1)$.
+Moreover, as $h$ and $h'$ have at most one vertex in $A_s$, we have that $y, z, w \in P$.
+Hence, taking a union bound over all possible such configurations, the probability that one appears is at most $snp^3 = o(1)$.

 Finally, suppose we have $z \in A_s$.
-In this case, by part (b), we must have $x,y \in P$, with the relation $x + y = z$.
+In this case, we must have $x,y \in P$, with the relation $x + y = z$.
 We must further have $w = \card{y-x}$, and so $w \in P$ as well.
 There are then at most $s$ choices for $z$ and $n$ choices for $x$, after which $y$ and $w$ are determined.
 The probability of finding such a configuration is therefore at most $snp^3 = o(1)$, completing the proof of (c). \end{proof}

 In the following it will help to differentiate between two kinds of edges that appear in $\mc H_{min}$.
 We call an edge \emph{type 1} if it is fully contained in $P$, and \emph{type 2} if it contains exactly one vertex from $A_s$.
 See Figure~\ref{fig:edge_type} for an example.
 Also, in what follows, a \emph{loose cycle} in a $3$-uniform hypergraph $\mc H$ is a collection of $\ell\geq 3$ edges $e_1,\ldots,e_\ell\in E(\mc H)$ such that for all $i\in [\ell]$, $|e_i\cap e_j|=1$ for $j=i-1,i+1 \mod \ell$, and $e_i\cap e_j= \emptyset$ if $j\neq i-1,i,i+1 \mod \ell$.